liquidshit/cacophony/README.md

 Recently stumbled upon an old hdd with some songs I wrote for a punk rock band back in 2000-2004...
 135 .mid-files to  be exact.

 No mixing what so ever.
-Instrument levels like loud drums in some places if I'm not mistaken.
+Messed up instrument levels like loud drums and highhats that sound like sandpaper in some places if I'm not mistaken.

-Notes:
-00Face: after 02:00 it's just random shit that does not belong, just unused ideas if I remember correctly.
+00Face.wav: after 02:00 it's just random shit that does not belong, just unused potentialideas if I remember correctly.

 quick, before the hyenas come!